 Franklin DUI Defense Attorney

 Tennessee doesn’t kid around when it comes to drunk driving; the state has some of the toughest driving under the influence (DUI) penalties in the country.
-If you get convicted of DUI in Tennessee, you face steep fines and jail time and the loss of your driver’s license, along with other costs and penalties.
+If you get convicted of DUI in Tennessee, you face steep fines and jail time, and the loss of your driver’s license, along with other costs and penalties.
 Your car insurance will skyrocket, and you can lose your job or professional license as well.
 Penalties increase significantly with each subsequent offense.
 If you’ve been charged with DUI, it’s essential to get immediate help from an experienced and successful Franklin DUI attorney.
-In Franklin and Williamson County, call Fort, Holloway, & Rogers, LLC.
+In Franklin and Williamson County, call Fort, Holloway, & Saylor, LLC.

 DUI Laws and Penalties in Tennessee

 It is illegal in Tennessee to operate a motor vehicle while under the influence of any intoxicant or with an alcohol concentration in the blood or breath (BAC) of .08% or more.
-BAC is determined by a chemical test of the breath, blood or urine and is most typically done through a breath test such as a breathalyzer.
+BAC is determined by a chemical test of the breath, blood, or urine and is most typically done through a breath test such as a breathalyzer.
 Blowing .08% or more creates a presumption that you were driving under the influence in violation of the law.

 Underage drivers (ages 16 to 21) can be found guilty of DUI with as little as .02% BAC and be sentenced to community service, fined $250, and lose their license for a year.
 This offense is a misdemeanor for drivers over 18 and a delinquent act for juveniles aged 16 to 18.
-The Franklin criminal defense lawyers at Fort, Holloway, & Rogers have extensive experience in juvenile defense as well as the defense of adults charged with DUI and other offenses.
+The Franklin criminal defense lawyers at Fort, Holloway, & Saylor have extensive experience in juvenile defense as well as the defense of adults charged with DUI and other offenses.

 Conviction of a first offense of DUI in Tennessee can result in a fine ranging from $350 to $1,500, as well as jail time ranging from 48 hours to just shy of a year.
 In addition, the Department of Safety will move to revoke your driver’s license for one year on a first offense.